Volume 39, Newsletter #5, March 2014

 Quebec Justice Minister Jean-Marc Fournier and officers of the Order

 announced in June that, under a law known as Bill 21, the practice of many

 professions in the field of mental health and human relations in Quebec is

 “psychotherapy” is being reserved to members of a few designated professional

 orders.
 The Association des psychanalystes jungiens du Québec (APJQ) is among those conspicuously absent from the

-favoured group.
 I spoke briefly with Tom Kelly, a leading member of the APJQ and President-Elect of the International Association for

 Analytical Psychology (IAAP), at a time when the association was in the